How to Change Your Social Security Disability Benefits Address

 The easiest way to change your address for your SSDI Benefits is through the online system.

-- If you have a password for use on SocialSecurity.gov, click the button that says "Use My Social Security Password to Change My Address."
+- If you have a password for SocialSecurity.gov, click the button that says "Use My Social Security Password to Change My Address."
 If you don't have a password, click "Change My Address Without Using a Social Security Password" instead.

 - Enter the date you're moving or expect to change addresses.
 If you've already moved, put today's date, and the SSA will process it as soon as possible.